ebinm/FastFabricLab/docs/ClientSetup.md

             * create all necessary files for the client.

-Change directory to [client](../client) with ´cd client´.
+Change directory to [client](../client) with `cd client`.
 All following commands for the client should be executed from this directory.

-2. Add users credentials to wallet
+2. Add the users credentials to the wallet
     * Run the script [addToWallet.js](../client/addToWallet.js) with `node addToWallet.js`.
     * What will happen ?
 It will..
         * create a wallet directory with the users credentials.